 Endoscope Video Processor and X Ray equipment are used in ERCP (Endoscopic retrograde cholangiopancreatography)

-However, most of medical devices like PACS already installed in the hospital had been developed based on the assumption that just one modality is used in one procedure until being developed the multi-modality device like PET-CT.
+However, most medical devices, like PACS, already installed in the hospital have been developed based on the assumption that just one modality is used in one procedure until the development of multi-modality devices like PET-CT.

-It needs to maintain the compatibility with medical devices already installed in the hospital, so to handle the multi-modality procedure is the future challenge.
+Compatibility with medical devices already installed in the hospital needs to be maintained, so handling the multi-modality procedure is a future challenge.

 X.4.2.1 Use Case #1: Basic Endoscopy Procedure